kamrik/IntroText/labs/lab_11_SQL.md

 ## Step 2 - Run some queries to get started
 Run each of the following SELECT queries.
+Observe the output and try to understand it.

-To execute the query on sqliteonline.com you can either press `Shift-Enter` on the keyboard or the green triangle play button at the top of the page.
+> [!NOTE]

-Observe the results for each query and try to understand it.
+> To execute the query on sqliteonline.com you can either press `Shift-Enter` on the keyboard or the green triangle play button at the top of the page.

 ```sql
 SELECT * FROM courses;